 Any Claimant who claims extreme hardship may request that the Office of the Independent Administrator waive the filing fee and the neutral arbitrator's fees and expenses.
 A Claimant who seeks such waivers shall complete the Fee Waiver Form and submit it to the Office of the Independent Administrator and simultaneously serve it upon the Respondents.
-The Fee Waiver Form sets forth the criteria for waiving fees and is available by calling our Member Service Contact Center.
+The Fee Waiver Form sets forth the criteria for waiving fees and is available by calling Member Services.